5 tips om kinderen te leren over duurzaamheid - BikeFlip

 • Rope, strings, ribbons

-• Pieces of fabric, old clothes or towels
+• Scraps of fabric, old clothes or towels

 • Magazines

-Children can also enjoy what they can find in nature.
+Children can also enjoy playing with things they can find in nature.

 • Shells